-AODS 150 Introduction to Alcohol and Other Drug Studies (3)
+AODS 150 Introduction to Alcohol and Other Drug Studies (3) 3 hours lecture

 Examines alcohol, tobacco and psychoactive drugs in society.
 Biological, psychological and socio-cultural factors of drug abuse and dependence will be explored.
 The impact of addiction on families and society; contemporary treatment techniques, and the addiction counseling profession will be covered.